-Overall, I believe the platform is easy to understand and provide good information, but I believe Grupeer could become better at reporting your returns in a more detailed way.
+Overall, I believe the platform is easy to understand and give good information, but I believe Grupeer could become better at reporting your returns in a more detailed way.
 Currently, you can access an overview of your account balance and income in EUR, but the platform currently lacks a visually appealing net annual return including a breakdown of the components.

 What has my return been with Grupeer so far?

 Since I started investing with Grupeer I have made a return of close to 14% before tax.
 I believe this could have been even higher if I had set my autoinvest settings correct from the beginning.
-At the time of writing, Grupeer have quite a few 15% loans available, and I consider this really good and competitive compared to other platforms where my returns have decreased lately (e.g. on Mintos where I have a return of ~12% annually).
+At the time of writing, Grupeer has a few 15% loans available, and I consider this good and competitive compared to other platforms where my returns have decreased lately (e.g. on Mintos where I have a return of ~12% annually).

 How to make the first investments using Grupeer

 It is super easy to make your first investments using Grupeer.
 As soon as the money is deposited you are good to go.
 The first step is to filter for the loan deals and development projects you would like (e.g. interest rate and term intervals).
-I have decided only to invest in loan deals and development projects above 12% interest rates with more than 3 months to go (I prefer it when my loans do not have to be re-invested frequently) and I currently accept all 14 loan originators:
+I have decided only to invest in loan deals and development projects above 12% interest rates with more than 3 months to go (I prefer it when my loans do not have to be re-invested frequently) and I accept all 14 loan originators:

 I placed my first 10 EUR investment manually to test out the platform.
-I chose a loan deal at 12% interest rate with a 16 months term.
+I chose a loan deal at a 12% interest rate with a 16 months term.
 Once you click “Invest” you enter you can enter the amount you wish to invest in that particular loan: